enoklearn/engineering/modules/clean-code.md

 <details open>
    <summary><b>Code Smells</b></summary><br/>

-   With this topic, you’ll learn about signals in your codebase that can indicate poor design or the lack of best practices.
+   With this topic, you'll learn about signals in your codebase that can indicate poor design or the lack of best practices.

    #### Learning Outcomes
    * List some common code smells